-Is an uplifted (as opposed to volcanic) island and so is generally flat and strewn with boulders.
+North Seymour is an uplifted (as opposed to volcanic) island.
+Therefore, it is generally flat and strewn with boulders.
 There are good nesting sites here for a large population of magnificent frigate birds.
 Blue-footed boobies perform their courtship dance in the more open areas and swallow-tailed gulls perch on the cliff edges.

 AM: EL BARRANCO

 The visitor site of El Barranco is located in the southern part of Darwin Bay from Genovesa Island.
 The trail is on volcanic rock, consists of 1.5 km and can be done in about 2 hours.
 The youngest area of the island, from a geological point of view, lies on this area.
 The cliff is located in the south, are composed of very fragile lava.
 The natural erosion in these lava flows has become the ideal place for nesting Storm Petrels.
 You can see two species of petrels that nest in cavities and holes in the lava.